During proton therapy

 - A proton therapy machine that rotates around you.
 If you're undergoing proton therapy with a machine called a gantry, you'll be placed on a table that is slowly slid into the circular opening of the machine.
 The machine rotates around you to direct proton beams at precise points on your body.

 - A proton therapy machine that doesn't move.
-If you're undergoing proton therapy with a fixed-beam machine, the chair or table you're positioned on will move and the proton therapy machine will remain still.
-The movement of your chair or table during treatment is controlled remotely by your radiation therapy team.
-How often your chair or table moves during treatment depends on your situation.
+If you're undergoing proton therapy with a fixed-beam machine, the table you're positioned on will move and the proton therapy machine will remain still.
+The movement of your table during treatment is controlled remotely by your radiation therapy team.
+How often your table moves during treatment depends on your situation.